 COMM 1A.
-Media Technologies, People, and Society-(Graduate students register for 211.)
+Media Technologies, People, and Society - (Graduate students register for 211.)
 Open to non-majors.
-Introduction to the concepts and contexts of communication.
+The concepts and contexts of communication.
 A topics-structured orientation emphasizing the field and the scholarly endeavors represented in the department.
-GER:DB-SocSci

-5 units, Aut (Nass)
+GER:DB-SocSci 5 units, Aut (Nass, C)